The Victoria Police Department is the oldest police force west of the Great Lakes.

 In 2003, the Esquimalt Police Department amalgamated with the Victoria Police Department, and today VicPD proudly serves both communities.

 The current Victoria Police Department, with a strength of nearly 400 employees serve the citizens of Victoria and Esquimalt with a high degree of professionalism.
 Amid rapidly changing attitudes, advancements in technology and social changes, police service has been continually challenged.
 Members of the Victoria Police have met those challenges.
-For 150 years, this force has served with dedication, leaving behind a colourful and at times controversial history.
+For over 160 years this force has served with dedication, leaving behind a colourful and at times controversial history.